HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/ixpe/data-analysis-ixpe.md

 ## 2. Exploring the structure of IXPE data

-We saw above that the 'event_l2' directory contains three event files, one per IXPE detector.
+The 'event_l2' directory contains three event files, one per IXPE detector.
 We're going to put the full paths to these files in a directory, with the keys being 'det1', 'det2', and 'det3'; this will save us some inelegant string formatting every time we want to access them: